Teemuer/kv_shop/README.md

 # kv_shop
-Demo website template for online shop
+Demo website template for online shop.

-Project is made with asp net core 3.1 with entity framework core
+Project is made with asp net core 3.1 and it uses entity framework core with dependency injection.

-It uses session and cookie to force anynomous user behaviour when using shopping cart
+It uses session and cookie to force anynomous user behaviour when using shopping cart.